California's private high-speed rail on hold - for now - California Political Review

-The scam artists in Sacramento, like Guv Newsom are abusing our tax dollars by financing the failed, environmental destructive and business destroying High Speed Rail—the train to nowhere.
-If they finish building it, in 2050 or later, the technology will be outmoded and they will have to strip it and start again.
+The scam artists in Sacramento, like Guv Newsom are abusing our tax dollars by financing the failed, environmental destructive and business destroying?
+High Speed Rail?the train to nowhere.?
+If they finish building it, in 2050 or later, the technology will be outmoded and they will have to strip it and start again.?
 On the other hand a PRIVATE high speed rail from California to Nevada is being held up by the gnomes of Sacramento.

-“Mass transit advocates and housing proponents are hoping to advance a high-speed rail line from California to Nevada — but that plan ran into a roadblock on Wednesday.
+?Mass transit advocates and housing proponents are hoping to advance a high-speed rail line from California to Nevada — but that plan ran into a roadblock on Wednesday.

 It was a letter from the federal government that put things on hold — temporarily.
 The Federal

 The Virgin Train USA high-speed rail line is a hit in Florida, where it transports thousands of people from Miami to West Palm Beach.
-But a similar plan was temporarily bumped off the tracks at the California Treasurer’s Office.
+But a similar plan was temporarily bumped off the tracks at the California Treasurer?s Office.

 “We just want affirmative action or confirmation from the Federal Railroad Administration that they are basically going to check off on their end of this project,” Treasurer Fiona Ma said.
-“That would give us board members more confidence.”
+“That would give us board members more confidence.?

-Newsom and pals are socialists—they do not approve of private businesses.
-They prefer government failures to private successes.
-If they allowed a private high speed rail and it succeeded, the people of California would wonder about the biggest fraud in our history—the High Speed Rail Authority—founded on lies about routes, costs and the environment.
+Newsom and pals are socialists?they do not approve of private businesses.?
+They prefer government failures to private successes.?
+If they allowed a private high speed rail and it succeeded, the people of California would wonder about the biggest fraud in our history?the High Speed Rail Authority?founded on lies about routes, costs and the environment.

 California’s private high-speed rail on hold — for now